cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

 on how to customize docker images using an override hcl file.
-Before the [postgres-containers repo]((https://github.com/cloudnative-pg/postgres-containers)) was extended by the option to build the images with `docker build bake`, I had to do this steps, for each PostgreSQL version.
+Before the [postgres-containers repo]((https://github.com/cloudnative-pg/postgres-containers)) was extended by the option to build the images with `docker build bake`, I had to do this steps manually in order to have custom images for our workloads.

   - clone the repo
   - edit the dockerfile
   - build the image
   - push it to the registry

+Edit, build and push had to be done for each PostgreSQL version.
 So a lot of boring work needed to be done in order to have updated images.
 The chance to avoid this work sounds prommising to me, so I started with the [hcl file]((https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg.github.io/refs/heads/main/content/blog/building-images-bake/bake.hcl))

-The wrote and adopted it to fit my needs.
+Jonathan wrote and adopted it to fit my needs.
 After a troubleshooting session, he asked me to share the changes I made.
 So here we are.